Teaching Content Subjects Using Poetry

 Once you’re ready to move beyond this brief but effective framework, you can offer students ideas for projects and writing.

 Here’s one science mini lesson using the “Chromosome Poem” you can try.
 Use “Chromosome Poem” as a springboard for exploring the controversies around the genetic engineering of fruits and vegetables.
 Find information on the Internet, interview adults and peers, and use the data you’ve collected to take a position for or against the genetic engineering of fruits and vegetables.
 Transform your data into an opinion paragraph or a letter to the editor of your local newspaper.

 Using Issues and Themes to Build Comprehension

-One way to begin incorporating issues and themes is to distribute a list of them to students; see my sample list in the box.
+One way to begin incorporating issues and themes is to distribute a list of them to students; see my sample list below.
 Organize students into pairs, and invite them to link one or more poems to an issue or theme.
 Explain that partners will have to present their connections to the class and support these with details from the poems.
 Note that some poems will relate to two issues or themes.

 For more ideas about how to teach content using science poems, go to Science Student Writing Ideas (PDF).

 This article is excerpted from Poems for Teaching in the Content Areas: 75 Powerful Poems to Enhance Your History, Geography, Science, and Math Lessons by Laura Robb and J. Patrick Lewis.